 This is either a nice companion to your power bank or an alternative replacement altogether.
 A solar panel to charge your bits!
 Provided the sun is shining of course.

-It will charge most devices (though not tablets) and has readouts to help you optimise the charging efficiency.
+It will charge most devices (though not tablets) and has readouts to help you optimize the charging efficiency.
 It’s also weatherproof but you’d kinda hope it would be considering that its purpose is to be exposed to the weather.

 I mean, hell, you could even use it to charge your power bank.
 It doesn’t get much more meta than that!